cloud-barista/cloud-barista/README.md

 # Cloud-Barista

-Cloud-Barista is a Multi-Cloud Service Platform SW.
-Cloud-Barista consists of multiple frameworks (sub-systems) to accommodate microservice architecture.
+*The Cloud-Barista is a Multi-Cloud Service Platform SW.* Cloud-Barista consists of multiple frameworks (sub-systems) to accommodate microservice architecture.

-This repository is a integrated mirror for repository of major frameworks.
-This repo reflects the latest release.
+*This repository is a integrated mirror for repository of major frameworks.* This repo reflects the latest release.
 The repositories are included on the root directory.

 Main frameworks or tools are as follow,